spiral/docs/docs/en/security/authentication.md

 implementations do not meet your needs.
 This allows you to use any storage mechanism that you choose for storing authentication tokens in your application.

-To create a custom storage in the Spiral Framework, you will need to create a class that implements the `Spiral\Auth\TokenStorageInterface` interface.
+To create a custom storage in Spiral, you will need to create a class that implements the `Spiral\Auth\TokenStorageInterface` interface.

 Here is a simple example of a custom token storage implementation: